 The General Data Protection Regulation (GDPR) was implemented with a number of aims.
 These include harmonising data protection law across the 28 member states of the EU and to take account of the changes in technology and data processing activities since the 1995 Data Protection Directive.
 To many, the GDPR resulted in big changes – but it was more evolutionary than revolutionary.
 It is also not always all encompassing either.
 There are restrictions in scope and exemptions which apply in certain circumstances.
-The GDPR exemptions can be complex and require an understanding of the local laws, such as the Data Protection Act 2018 here in the UK, so if you’ve been struggling to get to grips with them, you can be forgiven for wanting to join Kermit here!
+The GDPR exemptions can be complex and require an understanding of the local laws, such as the Data Protection Act 2018 here in the UK, so if you’ve been struggling to get to grips with them, you’re probably feeling much like the person in the above image!

 We’ll look at some of these, such as the ‘prevention and detection of crime’ exemption in a future blog.
 In this blog, we’ll cover situations where the GDPR simply doesn’t apply because the personal data processing activity is out of the scope of the regulation.